-The Federal Transit Administration (FTA) New Starts program provides grants for new and expanded rail, bus rapid transit, and ferry systems that reflect local priorities to improve transportation options in key corridors.
-In June 2012, FTA approved entry of the GLX Project into the Preliminary Engineering phase of project development under the New Starts Program.
-In January 2015, the MBTA and the FTA signed a Full Funding Grant Agreement (FFGA), which establishes the scope of federal participation in the Green Line Extension project.
+The New Starts program, administered by the Federal Transit Administration (FTA), provides grants for new and expanded rail, bus rapid transit, and ferry systems that reflect local priorities to improve transportation options in key corridors.
+In June 2012, FTA approved entry of the GLX project into the Preliminary Engineering phase of project development under the New Starts program.
+In January 2015, the MBTA and the FTA signed a Full Funding Grant Agreement (FFGA), which establishes the scope of federal participation in the GLX project.

-As the project proceeded, it was later found that the estimated cost to construct the GLX project had grown from the \$1.992 billion project cost established in January 2015.
+As the project proceeded, the estimated cost to construct the GLX project increased from the \$1.992 billion project cost estimate established in January 2015.
 The new total cost was projected between \$2.7 billion and \$3.0 billion.
-The Commonwealth's share of overall project costs would then be between \$1.7 billion and \$2.0 billion, rather than the initial budget of \$996 million.
+The Commonwealth's share of overall project costs then increased from the initial budget of \$996 million to between \$1.7 billion and \$2.0 billion.

-With the federal contribution capped at \$996 million and the Commonwealth responsible for all project cost increases, MassDOT and the MBTA re-evaluated the GLX project in order to recommend to the Commonwealth if, and how, the project should proceed.
+With the federal contribution capped at \$996 million and the Commonwealth responsible for all project cost increases, MassDOT and the MBTA reevaluated the GLX project in order to recommend to the Commonwealth if, and how, the project should proceed.
 Then MassDOT and the MBTA worked to identify opportunities to value engineer elements of the project in order to bring costs of the overall project closer to the original anticipated costs.
 The MBTA Fiscal and Management Control Board (FMCB) and the MassDOT Board of Directors were briefed about these developments.

 The GLX project management team developed a new approach to the GLX project that focused on maintaining the same functionality and service plan of the former concept (so as to not diminish ridership, and air-quality and transportation benefits), but to do so in a manner that utilized different construction approaches and designs to reduce costs.
-In addition, the project management team developed station designs and a vehicle maintenance facility that could provide the same function as originally envisioned, but that were greatly reduced in scope and costs.
-Based on this redesign, the project management team developed a new project, which had a total capital cost estimate of \$2.28 billion.
+In addition, the project management team developed designs for stations and a vehicle maintenance facility that could provide the same function as originally envisioned, but that were greatly reduced in scope and costs.
+Based on this redesign, the project management team developed a new project, which has a total capital cost estimate of \$2.28 billion.